-We recently hosted an epic dance party that began with a 50’s style sock hop followed by a “dance through the decades.”
-Below are some helpful details, along with a mp3 of the music that you can download if you want to pull off a similar event.
-Could be a great way to kick off the new semester in August or September!
+We hosted an epic dance party that began with a 50’s style Sock-hop followed by a “Dance through the Decades.”
+Below are some helpful details, along with a MP3 of the music that you can download if you want to pull off a similar event.
+Could be a great way to kick off the new semester this coming fall.

-- We had hair gel for the guys.
+- We provided hair gel for the guys.

-- My incredible mom cut out dozens of felt letters with stick on backs so each gal could have her first initial to stick on her shirt.
+- My incredible mom cut out dozens of felt letters with stick on backs so each gal could have the first initial of her name to stick on her shirt.

 - We also ordered these 50’s glasses on Amazon for about $1/pair, but they were a hit!

 - I borrowed a red striped vest from a friend in a barbershop quartet.